jtbennett/create-ts-project/docs/configuration.md

 }
 ```

-`tsp ref` and `tsp unref` modify the `watch` value for you, so that a change to a source file in a dependency will cause the server to restart.
+`tsp add` and `tsp remove` modify the `watch` value for you, so that a change to a source file in a dependency will cause the server to restart.

 ## jest